 Christmas tree garland usually consist of ribbon but in this post I’m sharing a fun, creative new twist.
-Try out this christmas tree garland trick during your next holiday season.
+Try out this Christmas tree garland trick using a table cloth during your next holiday season.

-I bought this gorgeous plaid tablecloth about a month ago from Marshalls.
-It was only $9.99 for the large rectangle one. $7.99 for the round.
+I bought this gorgeous plaid tablecloth from Marshalls.
+It was only $9.99 for the large rectangle one, $7.99 for the round.
 I bought the big one because I had planned to use it for my kitchen table decor.

 I thought I had decided on a tree garland but then this light bulb went off and I had that aha moment.

 You know what I mean, the kind of moment that has you on the floor cutting a brand new tablecloth with scissors!!